mcneel/developer.rhino3d.com/_guide_topics/grasshopper/simple-component.md

 ## Kernel.GH_Component

-The Grasshopper component wizards (in both Visual Studio and Xamarin Studio) include an empty Grasshopper component template.
+The Grasshopper component wizards (in both Visual Studio for Windows and Visual Studio for Mac) include an empty Grasshopper component template.
 For the moment, let's ignore this and construct a simple component "from scratch."
 This guide presumes that you already have a component library setup or are continuing from in the *HelloGrasshopper* solution from the [Your First Component (Windows)]({{ site.baseurl }}/guides/grasshopper/your-first-component-windows) guide.

 Add an empty class to your solution, call it *MyFirstComponent*.
 At this point a new file should be created (*MyFirstComponent*).
 At this point a new file should be created with (something close to) the following content: